-The Libraries Development Initiative was created to test new approaches to library service delivery to build vibrant, sustainable 21st century library services within the framework of our 10-year vision, Culture, knowledge and understanding: great museums and libraries for everyone.
+The Libraries Development Initiative was created to test new approaches to library service delivery to build vibrant, sustainable 21st century library services within the framework of our 10-year vision, Great art and culture for everyone.

 In total 13 projects were funded, each receiving a share of £250,000.
 The successful libraries tested innovative, locally appropriate and enterprising ways of working, resulting in a resilient vision for future public library services as a whole.

-We will be adding a series of case studies charting the success of the Libraries Development Initiative here over the coming months:
+Read case studies charting the success of the Libraries Development Initiative:

 - Digital Skills Sharing project led by the Publishers Association and the Reading Agency

 The 13 projects funded under the Libraries Development Initiative were: